hldohaga/upfnabp/methodandresults.md

 NDNS began before Monteiro's processing based classification, Nova , was developed.
 There is no record of Nova food type in NDNS.
 This has been calculated from the food descriptions.
-I have used a table from Rauber et al., but also one from Colombet (personal communication)
+I have used a table from Rauber et al. for Nova values in NDNS.

 ### University Research Governance and Ethical Review

 The research has been carried out under the University governance.
 A proposal was discussed and agreed within the department.
 The need for ethical review was considered using the university research tool.
 The fact that the data is anonymised and there was no contact with participants means that there is minimal risk of harm to research participants.
+A certificate from the ethics department is in the appendix.

 Other ethical issues include data custodianship ensuring that the the rights of the owners of the data and of the participants are still considered as part of the process of analysis and dissemination of the research.